qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 - setup
 - disconnect

-While the controllers, the main instruments in a typical setup, add other two methods:
+While the controllers, the main instruments in a typical setup, add another, i.e. execute.

-- execute_pulse_sequence
-- sweep

 Some more detail on the interal functionalities of instruments is given in :doc:`/tutorials/instrument`